 Moms who breastfeed are often worried because they can’t see or measure how much their babies are eating.
 Babies are born with a sophisticated mechanism that prompts them to nurse until they are full and to stop when their nutritional needs are satisfied.
 If a mother is not producing enough milk, a healthy baby will act hungry even after feeding and will not gain weight normally.
 The pediatrician should be called if there is concern.

-When a baby is still hungry after 32 ounces or nursing 8-10 times, it may be time to start solid foods.
-Typically, this occurs sometime between 4 to 6 months of age.
 It’s usually best to start with solids once or twice a day, and to finish each meal with nursing or a bottle.
 Some babies prefer a little formula first to take the edge off their hunger.
 Babies can have as much of the solids as they want.

 At this stage, most of the nutrition still comes from breast milk or formula.
 The solids provide wonderful experience with flavors, textures, and the mechanics of eating.
 As the amount of solids they take increases, most babies settle into a pattern of 3 meals of solids each day.
 The amount of formula tends to drop off a bit, but typically still falls in the range of 6 to 8 ounce bottles given 3 to 5 times a day.
 Most commonly, a smaller bottle (or half a bottle) is given with each meal and a larger one at bedtime.
 Some babies also enjoy a bottle first thing in the morning.